 What Should Be the Athlete’s Goals for Water Ramping & How Often Should They Go?

 Every athlete should have a two-year projection goal around their jumps.
-It takes a minimum of one summer to develop a new trick, and one full winter before the athlete is fully comfortable and technically competent at competing it.
+It takes a minimum of one summer to develop a new trick, and one full winter before the athlete is fully comfortable and technically competent at completing it.
 This is why you should think about your future jumping goals and bring this to your ramping training now.
-Every athlete hoping to improve their jumping should meet with their coach and discuss their 2 year jump goals so the coaches can best advise on the water ramp requirements to successfully meet these goals.
+Every athlete hoping to improve their jumping should meet with their coach and discuss their 2-year jump goals so the coaches can best advise on the water ramp requirements to successfully meet these goals.
 Another rule of thumb is that a young athlete just wanting to get basic jump skills (straight air pops, simple grabs, small spins) should consider a minimum of 4-6 water ramp days.
 An athlete wanting to fully master spinning and work on inverted maneuvers should consider 5-10 days.
-An athlete wanting to train compete with inverted maneuvers should consider 10-20 days.
+An athlete wanting to train to compete with inverted maneuvers should consider 10-20 days.

 What Does a Ramp Day Look Like?

 Ramp sessions are held at the Utah Olympic Park in Park City.
 The JHSC Freeride Program will drive down for three-day camps that include time on the ramps each day.
 If you are ramping for the first time, we recommend that you go with the JHSC Freeride Program as the coaches will ensure all athletes are safely introduced to the ramps.

 We will split our time between the trampolines and the Airbag Jump

 Athletes will train both trampoline and ramps on a normal training day.
 All ramp facilities will have a trampoline, and trampoline training is key to developing the basic maneuvers.
 A normal ramping day will be 4-6 hrs.
-Athletes may spend a couple hours on tramp and three hours jumping.
+Athletes may spend a couple of hours on the tramp and three hours jumping.
 It is very physical with lots of stair climbing so most experienced athletes will only get 25-30 jumps per day max.
 A younger athlete will often execute 10-15 jumps & they will sleep well at night.

 What Equipment Is Required?